Anthony Fisher: Archbishop of Sydney

 On 18 September 2014, Pope Francis appointed Fisher as Archbishop of Sydney.
 The next day, Fisher called for harmony in the community in light of counter-terrorism raids that had just begun.
 He said, "As a religious leader though I think people of faith have something very important to do and to say at the moment.
 [These are] troubled times in our world and even in our own city.
 We need to bring some calm and some restraint and some wisdom at this time."
 Fisher was installed as Archbishop of Sydney on 12 November 2014 in a ceremony attended by the Lord Mayor of Sydney (Clover Moore), the Premier of New South Wales (Mike Baird) and John Howard, a former Prime Minister of Australia, as well as other politicians and leaders of Orthodox Christian and other religious communities in Sydney.

 On 6 May 2015, Pope Francis appointed Fisher a member of the Congregation for the Doctrine of the Faith.

 On 13 August 2015, Fisher debated moral philosopher Peter Singer at the Sydney Town Hall about the legalisation of euthanasia.
 The debate was organised by the Sydney University Catholic Society and adjudicated by the ABC's Editor of Religion and Ethics, Scott Stephens.
 Fisher argued that euthanasia, "creates two classes of people: those whose lives we value and those whose lives we don't" and that while comforting people through their suffering requires more from society, it also places more value on humanity and endorses the intrinsic value of life.

 In December 2015, Fisher was diagnosed with Guillain–Barré syndrome following a gastrointestinal infection which was complicated by an immune-related pathology.
 He received intensive care treatment, physiotherapy and rehabilitation at St Vincent's Hospital, Sydney, before moving to Mount Wilga Rehabilitation Centre.
 The Archdiocese of Sydney announced that Fisher would return to regular, active duties from 5 May 2016 and he celebrated his first public Mass on 29 May 2016.

 Pope Francis named Fisher as a member of the Congregation for the Oriental Churches on 6 August 2019.
 The appointment involves specific dialogue with the Eastern churches in Australia and across the world.

+Fisher is the Grand Prior of the New South Wales Australia Lieutenancy of the Equestrian Order of the Holy Sepulchre of Jerusalem.